jpeacock29/Visionmaker-hydrological-validation/report/report.md

 ===========
 - Adjust the hydrological model to include time dependence, for example, by considering a precipitation rate exceeding the drainage rate as a cause of temporary flooding.
 - Use the data generated in this report as calibration when adjusting parameters and evaluating model choices.
-- Consider changing the nomenclature of "floodwaters" to "other runoff", since it clearly does not correspond to the common understanding of a flood.
+- Consider renaming "floodwaters" to "other runoff", since it does not correspond to the common understanding of a flood.

 Minor: